rocksalt/victron_vedirect/README.md

 2) Graphing.

-There are a bunch of dirty scripts I was using to generate graphs from the .csv files using matplotlib.
-Use/modify as required, matplotlib can do a lot and I'm probably just scratching the surface. gen_graph.py is used to create a graph of the day's solar yield.
+There are a bunch of dirty scripts to generate graphs from the .csv files using matplotlib.
+Use/modify as required, matplotlib can do a lot and I'm probably just scratching the surface. gen_graph.py is the main one and was used to create a graph of the day's solar yield.
 The other scripts can be used to output graphs of monthly summary outputs (generated using the other scripts).

 I've added a doc outlining the VE.Direct protocol description as downloaded from the Victron website.